nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       * Inputs are simulated based on the hardware button presses.
       * The configuration with bootloader is available.

+Sample dongle (nrf52833dk_nrf52833)
+      * The configuration uses the nRF52833 Development Kit.
+      * The application is configured to act as both mouse and keyboard.
+      * Bluetooth uses Nordic's SoftDevice link layer and is configured to act as a central.
+        Input data comes from Bluetooth and is retransmitted to USB.

 nRF52832 Desktop Keyboard (nrf52kbd_nrf52832)
       * The reference design used is defined in :file:`nrf/boards/arm/nrf52kbd_nrf52832` for the project-specific hardware.
       * The application is configured to act as a keyboard, with the Bluetooth LE transport enabled.
       * Bluetooth is configured to use Nordic's SoftDevice link layer.
       * |preconfigured_build_types|

-nRF52840 USB Dongle (nrf52840dongle_nrf52840)
+nRF52840 USB Dongle (nrf52840dongle_nrf52840) and nRF52833 USB Dongle (nrf52833dongle_nrf52833)
-      * This configuration uses Nordic's nRF52840 dongle defined in Zephyr.
-      * Since the reference design is generic, project-specific changes are applied in the DTS overlay file.
+      * Since the nRF52840 Dongle is generic and defined in Zephyr, project-specific changes are applied in the DTS overlay file.
       * The application is configured to act as both mouse and keyboard.
       * Bluetooth uses Nordic's SoftDevice link layer and is configured to act as a central.
+        Input data comes from Bluetooth and is retransmitted to USB.
+      * |preconfigured_build_types|

+nRF52820 USB Dongle (nrf52820dongle_nrf52820)
+      * The application is configured to act as both mouse and keyboard.
+      * Bluetooth uses Zephyr's software link layer and is configured to act as a central.
         Input data comes from Bluetooth and is retransmitted to USB.
       * |preconfigured_build_types|